nrmnkny/prospects/README.md

 ## Let's Connect

 If you're on a similar journey or have insights to share, let's connect!
-You can find me @ [My LinkedIn](x.com/nrmkny) (replace `x.com/nrmkny` with your actual LinkedIn URL).

 _"In learning you will teach, and in teaching you will learn."_ - Phil Collins